R1V3RA-1508/R1V3RA-1508/configs/README.md

 # This configs for PulseAudio, not Pipewire!

-Dependencies: niri, yambar, networkmanager_dmenu, alacritty, swww, fuzzel, pulseaudio
+Dependencies: niri, yambar, networkmanager_dmenu, alacritty, swww, fuzzel, pulseaudio, otf-font-awesome, noto-fonts-emoji

 1. Put power.sh to your home directory
 2. Put yambar config to ~/.config/yambar/